bflanagan2/weather-app/README.md

 - Light/Dark theme should work.
 - Responsive is pretty basic (again, tight deadline).
 - Some of the data is just placeholder (login/avatar, other cities, chance of rain, UV index, visibility).
 Some of this is because the API doesn't have the data and some is because of the time crunch.
+- Yeah, the animated background is a bit over-the-top, but a blank attract mode just seemed too boring.